ruandre/ruandre/README.md

 ## Hello World 👋

-- 📚 I'm always learning all the things!
+- Forever learning all the things! 📚
-- 🐡 I'm a huge fan of OpenBSD and GNU/Linux
+- A huge fan of OpenBSD 🐡 and GNU/Linux 🐧
-- ⏳ I often tweak dotfiles and daydream of traveling ✈️
+- I often tweak dotfiles ⏳ and dream of traveling ✈️

-🧑 [about.me][aboutme] **|**
+🧐 [about.me][aboutme] **|**
 🏡 [website][website] **|**
 🐦 [twitter][twitter] **|**
 📺 [youtube][youtube] **|**